 One of the most natural primary resources we rely on for drinking.

 Groundwater comes from rainfall that has seeped deep into the Earth.
-Pollution comes from contaminants such as the pesticides and fertilizers in the soil.
+Pollution comes from contaminants such as pesticides and fertilizers in the soil.
 These harmful substances reach groundwater making it unfit for drinking.
 Some cases of polluted groundwater take decades to repair.

 Surface Water